chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Launch the BYOL AMI
 -----------------------------------------------------
 The Chef Automate Amazon Machine Image (AMI) is preinstalled with Chef Automate and Chef server on a single instance.
-The BYOL image includes a 30 day trial license but can also be configured to use an existing Chef Automate license that you have procured from Chef.
+The BYOL image includes a 30 day trial license, but it can also be configured to use an existing Chef Automate license that you have procured from Chef.
 Follow the steps in the sections below to use the Chef Automate metered billing AMI:

 Accept software terms
 +++++++++++++++++++++++++++++++++++++++++++++++++++++